(Note that the ashram web address abhyasaashram.org forwards to this google page so that it can

 MONASTERY: In common language, our ashram is most like a "monastary" or a "convent" as it is devoted to inner exploration through meditation and contemplation.
 It is not a business, studio, or seminar institution, etc.

 WE ARE A SMALL COMMUNITY: Our ashram is a small community of sincere and loving people, some of whom live locally in Florida, and many of whom live in other cities, states, and countries.
-If you would like to see what we're doing, please take a look at the calendar or contact me through the "Contact Us" button if you have questions.
-Take a look at the ashram website, or my website on principles and practices, which are linked just below.
+If you would like to see what we're doing, please take a look at the calendar or contact us through the "Contact Us" button if you have questions.
+Take a look at our websites, which are linked just below.
 Stop by and visit for meditation for a few minutes of stillness and silence.

 May your meditations today bring you peace, happiness, and bliss.

 Swami Jnaneshvara Bharati ("Swamiji" / "Swami J")

 Swami Ma Tripurashakti Bharati ("Ma" / "Ma Tri")